 If you locate an article through Google Scholar you may be able to obtain the full text through the WMU Libraries journal subscriptions.
-The following video takes you through the steps to navigate to full text when the Libraries have access to it.
+The video tutorial at the bottom of this page takes you through the steps to navigate to full text when the Libraries have access to it.

 We check email daily.